 Copyright protects and promotes the creation of intellectual assets that are critical to academic endeavors and thus is fundamental to the creation and sharing of knowledge.
-The Board of Regents Policy: Copyright and federal law establish rules governing the ownership of works created by University faculty, staff and students.
+Board of Regents Policy: Copyright and federal law establish rules governing the ownership of works created by University faculty, staff, and students.

 The dean or the chair/head of the relevant unit will decide whether an individual holds a faculty-like appointment based on the definition of faculty-like contained in Board of Regents Policy: Copyright.
 The decision whether an individual holds a faculty-like appointment may be appealed.
 Such decision is relevant only in relation to Board of Regents Policy: Copyright.

 Copyright Ownership by Students.
 Students own the copyright in works created in or as part of a University course.
 Nevertheless a University college, department, or unit may reserve rights to use the work consistent with the rules and guidelines of the relevant college, department, or unit.
 The University may require a student, as a condition of enrolling in a course or course of study or otherwise participating in a University activity, to permit it to reproduce, distribute, display, perform, or otherwise use a work the student authored.
 The University also may require a student to permit the University to archive a work created and owned by the student.